Conreality/sdk.conreality.org/sql/index.rst

 .. describe:: conreality.object_is_located(object_uuid text)

+Determines whether this object has a nonzero position.

 .. describe:: conreality.object_is_immovable(object_uuid text)

+Determines whether this is an immovable physical object.

 .. describe:: conreality.object_is_moving(object_uuid text)

+Determines whether this object has a nonzero linear velocity.

 .. describe:: conreality.object_is_rotating(object_uuid text)

+Determines whether this object has a nonzero angular velocity.

 .. describe:: conreality.object_is_accelerating(object_uuid text)

+Determines whether this object has a nonzero linear acceleration.

 .. describe:: conreality.object_is_active(object_uuid text)

+Determines whether this object is currently active.

 .. describe:: conreality.object_is_inactive(object_uuid text)

+Determines whether this object is currently inactive.

 .. describe:: conreality.object_invert_mass(object_uuid text)

+Computes the inverse mass of this object.

 .. describe:: conreality.player_register()